run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-upgrade.md

     ```
  oc -n gpu-operator-resources patch daemonset nvidia-dcgm-exporter \ -p '{"spec": {"template": {"spec": {"nodeSelector": {"non-existing": "false"}}}}}' -->

-#### Install on Each Node
+#### Previous install of NVIDIA software on Each Node

-An alternative method described in the past is to Install NVIDIA software on each node separately.
-This method is __less recommended__ but is documented in detail in the [NVIDIA documentation](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html#install-nvidia-dependencies){target=_blank}.
-If you have previously installed NVIDIA sofware on each node, you must now install the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=_blank} version 1.9 or higher, while taking into account the parts that are __already installed__ on your system.
-Specifically: the NVIDIA Drivers and the NVIDIA toolkit.
-Use the GPU Operator helm installation flags: `--set nfd.enabled=false --set driver.enabled=false --set toolkit.enabled=false --set migManager.enabled=false`.
+An alternative method described in the past is to install NVIDIA software __on each node separately__.
+This method is documented by NVIDIA [here](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html#install-nvidia-dependencies){target=_blank} and is __no longer recommended__ for Run:ai.

+If used, to upgrade Run:ai, you must now install the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=_blank} version 1.9 or higher, while taking into account the parts that are __already installed__ on your system (typically the NVIDIA Drivers and the NVIDIA toolkit).
+Use the GPU Operator flags: `--set nfd.enabled=false --set driver.enabled=false --set toolkit.enabled=false --set migManager.enabled=false`.
 <!--
 (alternatively, and less recommended, is to forgo the GPU Operator alltogether and install the _NVIDIA Device Plugin_ and _NVIDIA GPU Telemetry_ as described in the [NVIDIA documentation](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html#install-nvidia-dependencies){target=_blank}). -->